Scammer robs Fretboard Coffee of all in-store cash, including the safe

 "They feel horrible and devastated and they're very upset.
 I think even in the process they felt like something is kinda off here.
 I think that they're just kicking themselves like if I had just called the other manager," Elman said.

-CPD's Public Information Officer Jeff Pitts sent a statement to KOMU regarding the incident.
+CPD's Public Information Officer Jeff Pitts sent a statement to KOMU 8 News regarding the incident.

-"Columbia Police will never ask for personal or financial information from any person or business on the phone.
-Scammers are able to “spoof” official phone numbers which means that the receiver believes that it is a valid call.
-Neither Columbia Police nor any other law enforcement agency will ever contact anyone to request payment for something over the phone under any circumstances."

 The owner wouldn't specify how much the scammer stole, but he confirmed none of the money is traceable.